Discover Your Interior Design - Style - A Guide

 -

-Start by gathering images of rooms you love.
-Notice patterns in colors, textures, and furnishings.
+Look for images of rooms you love.
+Pay attention to the color scheme, textures, furnishings and other details.
 Trust your gut and focus on what makes you happy.
-Remember, your style can be a personal mix - there’s no need to fit a mold.
+Remember, your style can be a mix of different elements and you don’t have to fit into just one category.

 -